 A critical issue parents must address during divorce is whether they can make important decisions about their child’s life together.
-In Illinois, this type of arrangement is known as joint legal custody.
-Joint legal custody refers to situations where parents share the authority to make decisions about a child’s well-being and upbringing, including decisions about religion, health care, schooling, and other important aspects of the child’s life.
+In Illinois, this type of arrangement used to be known as joint legal custody.
+Today, this is called joint allocation of decision-making responsibilities.
+This refers to situations where parents share the authority to make decisions about a child’s well-being and upbringing, including decisions about religion, health care, schooling, and other important aspects of the child’s life.

 He spent many years in a big law firm setting, but since opening his own firm in 2005, he is proud to offer exceptional, one-on-one attention to his clients.
 Your case will never be handed off to a paralegal or a less experienced associate attorney, and our law firm will always be available to answer any questions that might arise.